facebook pixel

 ux tip: use proper field labels

-Simplify the user experience by ensuring each text field has a clear, visible label.
 Field labels provide users with context and prevent confusion, especially when filling out long forms.

 ux tip: miminise usage of columns

-4. Consider Using Progress Bars for Longer Forms
+4. Use Progress Bars for Longer Forms

 ux tip: show progress bar if you have a long form